Wall Street rattled by Caterpillar, Nvidia warnings

-(Reuters) - U.S. stocks fell on Monday as weak forecasts from Caterpillar Inc and Nvidia Corp fueled worries about a slowdown in China taking a bigger bite off corporate profits.
+(Reuters) - U.S. stocks slumped on Monday, as warnings from Caterpillar Inc (CAT.N) and Nvidia Corp (NVDA.O) added to concerns about a slowing Chinese economy and tariffs taking a toll on corporate profits.

-Shares of Caterpillar, the world’s largest heavy equipment maker, fell 8.4 percent as its quarterly profit widely missed Wall Street estimates, hit by softening demand in China and higher manufacturing and freight costs.
-Its full-year earnings outlook also fell short of estimates.
+Shares of Caterpillar, the world’s largest heavy equipment maker, fell 9.3 percent after its quarterly profit widely missed Wall Street estimates, hit by softening demand in China and higher manufacturing and freight costs.

-Caterpillar was the biggest drag on the Dow and the S&P industrials index, which dropped 1.3 percent.
+The company’s shares were on track for their worst day since August 2011, accounting for nearly a quarter of the Dow’s fall.
+The S&P industrial index .SPLRCI dropped 1.4 percent.

-Nvidia tumbled 12.2 percent after the chipmaker cut its fourth-quarter revenue estimate by half a billion dollars on weak demand for its gaming chips in China and lower-than-expected datacenter sales.
+Nvidia tumbled 13.8 percent after the chipmaker cut its fourth-quarter revenue estimate by half a billion dollars on weak demand for its gaming chips in China and lower-than-expected data centre sales.

-Nvidia pulled down the Philadelphia semiconductor index by 1.7 percent, while the S&P technology index dropped 1.8 percent.
+The Philadelphia semiconductor index .SOX fell 2.1 percent, while the S&P technology index .SPLRCT dropped 1.8 percent.

-“The negative forecasts from Caterpillar and Nvidia point to those areas of concerns with trade, global economic activity and the potential impact of a strong dollar,” said Eric Wiegand, senior portfolio manager at U.S. Bank Wealth Management.
+“Every time we get earnings stating China as a problem, investors start to realize that issues with China are going to spread and without China growing at a good clip it will be hard for the global economy and the U.S. to continue an expansion,” said Ryan Nauman, market strategist at Informa Financial Intelligence in Zephyr Cove, Nevada.

-Earlier, China data showed earnings at industrial firms shrank for a second month in December, hit by slowing prices and weak factory activity amid a protracted U.S.-China trade war.
+Global stocks started on the back foot after China data showed earnings at industrial firms shrank for a second straight month in December, hit by slowing prices and weak factory activity amid a protracted trade war with the United States.

 As signs of a slowdown in the world’s second-largest economy become stark, investors are pinning their hopes for a compromise between Washington and Beijing on trade when officials meet later this week.